robsimpsondev/exchange_rate_history/README.md

 ## Deployment

 Developed for easy builds in Unix.
 Tested on Ubuntu 18.04.
-This will attempt to install to the exisitng system ruby installation (requires super user priveleges).
+This will attempt to install to the exisitng system Ruby installation (requires super user priveleges).

 ```
 $ rake